marionebl/jogwheel/readme.md

 - [x] super-awesome cross-browser tests
 - [ ] unit-tested documentation code examples, because rust isn't the only language that can do cool dev convenience stuff
 - [ ] an interactive playground and animation editor
-- [ ] a plug-an-play react integration component
+- [ ] a plug-and-play react integration component

 ---
 See [Roadmap](./documentation/roadmap.md) for details.